Ketamine Infusion Therapy

-At The Grove: Comprehensive Psychiatry and Wellness we have experienced amazing results from ketamine therapy as a treatment and are excited to continue to offer it as a part of our comprehensive treatment approach.
+At The Grove Comprehensive Psychiatry and Wellness we have experienced amazing results from ketamine infusion therapy as a treatment and are excited to continue to offer it as a part of our comprehensive treatment approach.

 Time in the office ranges from 1.5 to 2 hours.

 After being made comfortable in the procedure room, an IV will be placed, vitals will be monitored and the infusion will run for approximately 40 minutes.

 What To Expect After a Ketamine Treatment